Raid on Deerfield: Background

 When European colonists began in the 17th century to settle in the middle reaches of the Connecticut River valley (where it flows through the present state of Massachusetts), the area was inhabited by the Algonquian-speaking Pocomtuc nation.
-In the early 1660s, the Pocomtuc were shattered as a nation due to conflict with the aggressive Mohawk, the easternmost of the Five Nations of the Iroquois Confederacy, who were located west of Albany in the Mohawk Valley and raided into New England.
+In the early 1660s, the Pocomtuc were shattered as a nation due to conflict with the aggressive Mohawk, the easternmost of the Five Nations of the Haudenosaunee Confederacy, who were located west of Albany in the Mohawk Valley and raided into New England.
 They also had suffered population losses due to high mortality from the new, chronic infectious disease carried by traders and colonists, to which Native Americans had no acquired immunity.

 In 1665, English colonists from the Massachusetts settlement of Dedham were given a grant in the Connecticut Valley area, and acquired land titles of uncertain legality from a variety of Pocomtuc Indians.
 They established a village in the early 1670s, at first called "Pocumtuck", but later, "Deerfield".
 Located in a relatively isolated position in the Massachusetts colony, on the edge of English colonial settlement, Deerfield became a target of frontier conflict between the French and English and their respective Native American allies.

 The colonial outpost was a traditional New England subsistence farming community.
 The majority of Deerfield's settlers were young families who had moved west in search of land.
-The labor of the wives and other women was essential to the survival of the settlement and its male inhabitants.